 Committing to these actions and investing in your relationships are both part of a natural process of growing into and becoming your own person.
 It’s a matter of severing the more destructive, often imaginary ties to your past and unleashing a newfound sense of self – a self that is now capable of having a loving relationship with another unique individual.
 When we brave the barriers we alone put up inside ourselves, we learn to live “all in.”

 We can start challenging ourselves to accept love – to return a loving look, rather than turn away in embarrassment.
 We can act in ways that our partner would experience as loving, rather than holding back and being self-protective.
 We can approach our defenses with curiosity and compassion and slowly start to change our part of the equation that limits our capacity for love.

-Yes, we may get hurt along the way by the shortcomings in others, but it’s important to note that, as adults, we are resilient.
+Yes, we may get hurt along the way by the shortcomings of others, but it’s important to note that as adults, we are resilient.
 When we open ourselves up to love, we create the world we live in.
 Real love radiates out and is supported by and extended to others.
 Its contagious effects are likely to reflect back on us, filling our lives with meaningful interactions and relationships.
 As this occurs, life is sure to feel more precious, but isn’t that the idea?